-DRAFT 17 April 2014

 Interim Comments of the ccNSO Council on the IANA Transition

+28 April 2014

+(Final draft for adoption)

-The Country-Code Name Supporting Organization (ccNSO) is preparing a community response to ICANN’s Call for Public Input: Draft Proposal, Based on Initial Community Feedback, of the Principles and Mechanisms and the Process to Develop a Proposal to Transition NTIA's Stewardship of the IANA Functions.
-The ccNSO has prepared these interim comments to bring several significant matters to ICANN’s immediate attention with respect to the Draft Proposal as well as the “Scoping Document” also posted on 8 April 2014.
+The Country-Code Name Supporting Organization (ccNSO) Council welcomes the opportunity to provide a response to ICANN’s Call for Public Input: Draft Proposal, Based on Initial Community Feedback, of the Principles and Mechanisms and the Process to Develop a Proposal to Transition NTIA's Stewardship of the IANA Functions.
+With this submission the Council brings several significant matters to ICANN’s immediate attention with respect to the Draft Proposal as well as the “Scoping Document” also posted on 8 April 2014.

 The issues addressed below should be addressed and remedied by ICANN as a matter of urgency in order to ensure the integrity of the process going forward.